Kuiper Belt, Comets & Oort Cloud Facts

 - The Oort Cloud is named after another Dutch astronomer Jan Hendrik Oort.

 The Oort Cloud is composed of icy objects which surrounds the solar system

 The Kuiper BeltThe Kuiper Belt is located at around 2.8 billion miles (4.5 billion km) from the sun and extends several billion miles.
 It is similar to the asteroid belt except it is around 20 times larger, and instead of being primarily composed of rocks objects found here also contain methane, ammonia and ice.

 The Oort CloudThe Oort Cloud begins at 750 billion km from the sun and ends at the very edge of our solar system, almost 1 light year from the sun.
-It is a massive spherical cloud containing billions of icy bodies.
-Occasionally these bodies get knocked out of their orbit and enter the inner solar system, they then become comets.
-Although some comets originate from the Kuiper Belt most come from the Oort Cloud.
+It's a massive spherical cloud containing billions of icy bodies.
+Occasionally these bodies get knocked out of their orbit and enter the inner solar system, they then become comets, some comets originate from the Kuiper Belt most come from the Oort Cloud.

 Comet Bombardment of Early Earth

 Comet MissionsThere has already been several stunningly successful missions to study comets, Giotto in 1986 studied Halley’s Comet and then went on to make a close pass of Grigg-Skjellerup in 1992.
 Stardust captured comet dust from Comet Wild 2 in 2004 and returned those samples safely to Earth.
 It then went on to make a flyby of comet Tempel 1.
 In 2005 an even more ambitious mission was launched.
 Deep Impact was equipped with a probe that would be sent on a collision course with Comet Tempel 1.
 The probe successfully crashed into the comet in July of that year.